 The activities in the museum will satisfy a range of ages.
 I’ve been to the The New Children’s Museum many times over the years with my kids, bringing them when they were toddlers and tweens.
-I’d say that the age interest tops out around age 12.
+While this San Diego county attraction welcomes children of all ages, I’d say that the interest tops out around age 12.

-Some of the activities younger and older kids may enjoy doing together, like climbing structures and some craft spaces.
-Some activities all of my kids participate in together but might have held the older kid’s attention longer, like clay sculpting.
-Other activities were just for younger ones, including a soft-play area for kids under 4.
+Both younger and older kids may enjoy some exhibits together.
+This includes climbing structures and some craft spaces.
+But certain things might hold an older kid’s attention longer, like light box tracing.
+Other areas are just for younger ones, including a soft-play area for kids under 3.

 The New Children’s Museum in San Diego offers a mix of activities, no matter what type of kid you have.
+The ThinkPlayCreate motto isn’t just talk.
 There are active play areas for exercising large motor skills, art areas for creating and using your hands, as well as restful quiet areas for taking a break.
-Adults are encouraged in all areas to play alongside their children.
+Adults are encouraged in most areas to play alongside their children.

 Exploration That Encourages Movement

-Because of the changing nature of this museum there are art installations that come and go in this creative space.
-Many of them encourage active play, so dress you kiddos in comfy clothes and a pair of socks – some spaces require them to take off their shoes.
-Your kids are going to get sweaty from climbing and running around and might even take a really good nap afterwards!
+Because of the changing nature of this museum, art installations come and go in this creative space.
+Many of them encourage active play, so dress your kiddos in comfy clothes and a pair of socks – some spaces require kids to take off their shoes.
+There are cubes for storing the footwear.
+Your kids are going to get sweaty from climbing and running around.

-The newest installation is called Whammock!
+The newest installation on the upper level is called Whammock!
 It’s an interactive textile playground.
 Resembling a large, colorful knit hammock, there are places to climb inside, nesting cocoons and pendulums to swing from.